-The Company is engaged primarily in the acquisition and exploration of exploration and evaluation mineral properties.
+The Company is engaged primarily in the acquisition, exploration, and evaluation of mineral properties.

 The Barsele Property is located 40 km southeast of the town of Storuman in Västerbottens Län, a regional district of northern Sweden approximately 600 km due north of Stockholm.
 Exploration in the project area has been ongoing for more than 30 years.
 From 1985 to 2010, a total of 398 diamond drill holes (43,609 metres) have been drilled and in 2006, Northland Resources S.A. ("Northland") completed a National Instrument 43-101 technical report which contained resource estimates of both indicated and inferred resources and was filed on SEDAR by Northland on April 13, 2006.